alexntaylor/alexntaylor.github.io/_pages/research.md

 The King’s French: The Political Economy of Language (joint with Jacob Hall)
 </summary>

-**Abstract:** This paper investigates the impact of state-building on linguistic transition and standardization in Early Modern France.
+<sub>**Abstract:** This paper investigates the impact of state-building on linguistic transition and standardization in Early Modern France.
 Using the Universal Short Title Catalogue, we construct a city-decade panel of printing activity in European cities from 1500 to 1650.
 We then estimate the impact of the Ordinance of Villers-Cotterˆets, an ordinance requiring the use of French—rather than Latin—in all legal documents, on French language printing using a difference-in-discontinuities design.
 Results suggest that the ordinance had spillover effects on non-legal printed materials, promoting the general use of vernacular language in print.
-The findings have implications for the role of the state in shaping national identity and the legibility of the law.
+The findings have implications for the role of the state in shaping national identity and the legibility of the law.</sub>

 <!-- Investigates the impact of language policy and state capacity on the standardization of early modern French. -->

-**Presentations**: SEA 2022, PCS, VWHPE, Markets & Society, SEA 2025
+<sub>**Presentations**: SEA 2022, PCS, VWHPE, Markets & Society, SEA 2025</sub>
 </details>

 <details class="accordion" markdown="1">
 <summary>